ERNI-Academy/starterkit-mobile-application-flutter/docs/core/Environments.md

 :exclamation: **<span style="color: red">IMPORTANT</span>**

-- The folder `.secrets` is committed to git by default (for testing purposes).
-You should **delete** the `.secrets` folder and  **uncomment** last part of the **.gitignore** file to remove it from git.
-Once you have done this, you can start adding your secrets files locally.
+- The secrets file should be kept in a secure location that is not accessible to the public.
+And should be given only to the developers who need it.
+For CI purposes, the secrets files should be stored in a secure location in the CI server (like GitHub Secrets) and should be re-created for each build depending on the environment.
 - For iOS, you need to add the necessary provisioning profiles and signing certificates to your local machine.
-You also need to supply the correct `iOSDevelopmentTeam` value in the secrets file and in the **`ios/Flutter/DartDefine-Defaults.xcconfig`** file.
+You also need to supply the correct `iOSDevelopmentTeam` value in the secrets file and in the [`DartDefine-Defaults.xcconfig`](https://github.com/ERNI-Academy/starterkit-mobile-application-flutter/blob/main/starterkit_app/ios/Flutter/DartDefine-Defaults.xcconfig) file.
 - The secrets file are also used in Fastlane.
-See `fastlane/Fastfile` for more details.
+See [`Fastfile`](https://github.com/ERNI-Academy/starterkit-mobile-application-flutter/blob/main/starterkit_app/fastlane/Fastfile) for more details.

 ### Accessing Dart Defines in the Platforms